Preparing Samples For Bee Disease Diagnosis or Pesticide Analysis

 If you think there is disease in the combs or bees, or suspect your bees may have perished from Varroa or another pest, you can submit a sample to the Bee Lab in Beltsville, MD for testing.
 It is free for US residents and will take a few weeks to get results back.
 The bee lab does not test for viruses or pesticides and does not distinguish between nosema strains, but only identifies if nosema is present in your sample.
 What they do test for is bacterial, fungal and microsporidian diseases, two species of parasitic mites and other honey bee pests.
 They also test for American Foulbrood when requested.

-After the tests are complete, they will send you and your apiary inspector a diagnosis report.
+After the free disease and parasite tests are complete at the Beltsville Bee Lab, they will send you and your apiary inspector a diagnosis report.
 If you would like to reuse your combs in another colony, without worrying if they are infected with a contagious bee disease, it only takes a few minutes to prepare and mail in a sample.
 Instructions for submitting samples to the Bee Lab for analysis are included below.
 You can also find directions on their website here.

 How to Submit Samples for Bee Disease Diagnosis

 To send adult honey bees, collect a sample of at least 100 bees and try to find ones that are recently dead or just dying.
 Decayed or moldy bees cannot be sent in for analysis.
+Try to collect dead bees that are in a cluster (for a winter killed hive) or on the comb, if possible, as opposed to the bottom board when sending in samples to test for mites.
+A number of mites fall to the bottom of the hive naturally and your mite numbers may not be accurate if you collect the dead bees from the bottom board and scoop up some of these dislodged mites along with the bees.
 As soon as possible, collect the dead bees and place them in a leak proof container with a lid.
-I like to use the ziploc plastic containers with the screw top lids.
+I like to use the Ziploc plastic containers with the screw top lids.
 Cover the dead bees with 70% ethyl, methyl, or isopropyl alcohol as soon as possible after collection.

 Next you will need to write a short letter to the Bee Lab telling them about your samples and what you want them to test for.
 Be sure to include your mailing address, phone number and email so the lab can send you the test results when they finish analyzing your samples.